apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

-After using the `AsyncSequence` protocol, the `Async[Throwing]Stream` types, and the `Async[Throwing]Channel` types extensively over the past years, we learned that there is a gap in the ecosystem for a type that provides strict multi-producer-single-consumer guarantees with backpressure support.
+After using the `AsyncSequence` protocol, the `Async[Throwing]Stream` types, and the `Async[Throwing]Channel` types extensively over the past years, we learned that there is a gap in the ecosystem for a type that provides strict multi-producer-single-consumer guarantees with external backpressure support.
-Additionally, any type stream/channel like type needs to have a clear definition about the following behaviors:
+Additionally, any stream/channel like type needs to have a clear definition about the following behaviors:

 1. Backpressure